Prévôt

-A prévôt ([pʁevo]) was a governmental position of varying importance in Ancien Régime France, typically referring to a civil officer, magistrate, head of cathedral or church, often anglicised as provost.
+A prévôt ([pʁevo]) was a governmental position of varying importance during the Ancien Régime in France.
+Typically referred to a civil officer, magistrate, head of cathedral or church, it is often anglicised as provost.
 A unit of justice or court overseen by a prévôt was known as a prévôté.

 The title is still used on the island of Sark, part of the Bailiwick of Guernsey, to refer to the executive officer of the court.

 Etymology

-Prévôt is a Middle French term that comes from the classical Latin praepositus, meaning "person placed in charge" (literally "positioned at the front").
+Prévôt is a Middle French term that comes from the Classical Latin praepositus, meaning "person placed in charge" (literally "positioned at the front").

 History

-The word prévôt (provost) applied to a number of different persons in pre-Revolutionary France.
+The word prévôt (provost) applied to a number of different persons in during the Ancien Régime in France.
 The term referred to a seignorial officer in charge of managing burgh affairs and rural estates and, on a local level, customarily administered justice.

 Therefore, in Paris, for example, there existed both the "Lord Provost of Paris" who presided a lower royal court, as well as the very important and influential "Provost of the Merchants" (prévôt des marchands), i.e. the Dean of the City Guilds, who headed traditionally the City Council and the city's merchant companies, thus being de facto a kind of feudal mayor.

-In addition to these two, there were "Provost Marshals" a.k.a.
-"Provosts of the Marshals of France" (Prévôts des Maréchaux de France), the "Provost of the Royal Residence" (Prévôt de l'Hôtel du Roi), later a.k.a. the "Lord High Provost of France" (Grand Prévôt de France), and the "Provost General" (Prévôt général) later a.k.a. the "Lord High Provost of the Mint" (Grand Prévôt des Monnaies or de la Monnaie).
+In addition to these two, there were "Provost Marshals", or "Provosts of the Marshals of France" (Prévôts des Maréchaux de France); the "Provost of the Royal Residence" (Prévôt de l'Hôtel du Roi), or later the "Lord High Provost of France" (Grand Prévôt de France); and the "Provost General" (Prévôt général) later, or the "Lord High Provost of the Mint" (Grand Prévôt des Monnaies or de la Monnaie).

-The role extended into New France, with Prévôté de Québec and Prévôt de Montréal in the 17th and 18th centuries.
+The role extended into New France, with Prévôté de Québec and Prévôt de Montréal in the 17th and the 18th centuries.